greggman/uzip-module/README.md

 but failed so got sick of wasting time and used puppeteer.
 Patches welcome to remove that dependency.

 I didn't make a non-ES6 version.
-If it's important submit a PR and I'll take a look.
+If it's important submit a PR (babel) and I'll take a look.